-Established in 1980 during the emerging wave of gender studies, ISST has been consistently working towards bringing social change with focus on livelihood, work and well-being of vulnerable communities.
-It attempts to make visible/bring to the centre stage and address gendered dimensions of labour through a critical public-spirited inquiry and a gender transformative approach necessary to build a just and equitable society, especially on issues concerning women, children and other marginalized communities.
+Established in 1980 during the emerging wave of gender studies, ISST has been consistently working towards bringing social change with a focus on the livelihood, work, and well-being of vulnerable communities.
+It attempts to make visible/bring to the center stage and address gendered dimensions of labor through a critical public-spirited inquiry and a gender transformative approach necessary to build a just and equitable society, especially on issues concerning women, children, and other marginalized communities.
 It does so through empirical research as well as community development programs.

-Presently ISST is engaged in a range of macro and micro level research directing towards social and economic empowerment of women, adolescents and children.
+Presently, ISST is engaged in a range of macro and micro-level research directed toward the social and economic empowerment of women, adolescents, and children.

-The community development programs of ISST are executed through the two community centres- Saathi Centre and Yuva Saathi Centre, both located in the Kalyanpuri neighbourhood of East Delhi, India.
-While the Saathi centre’s core work is around the overall development of children in the age-group of 3-15, the Yuva Saathi Centre works with Young Adolescents on issues of education, gender and violence.
-Both the centres aim to provide a safe space and an enabling environment for a brighter future of the children and adolescents.
+The community development programs of ISST are executed through the two community centers- Saathi Centre and Yuva Saathi Centre, located in the Kalyanpuri neighborhood of East Delhi, India.
+While the Saathi Centre’s core work is around the overall development of children in the age group of 3-15, the Yuva Saathi Centre works with Young Adolescents on issues of education, gender, and violence.
+Both centers aim to provide a safe space and an enabling environment for a brighter future for children and adolescents.